bsc-dom/dataclay-demos/hellopeople-python-compss/README.md

 │   └── src: Application source
 │       └── hellopeople.py
 │
-├── dataclay: here you will find everything needed to bootstrap and configure dataClay │   ├── docker-compose.yml: docker-compose with all dataClay services │   └── prop: Configuration files mounted in docker volumes for dataClay services │       ├── global.properties: Extra configurations for the dataClay services │       └── log4j2.xml: dataClay logging configuration for Apache Logger 2.
+├── docker-compose.yml: docker-compose with all dataClay services └── prop: Configuration files mounted in docker volumes for dataClay services │  ├── global.properties: Extra configurations for the dataClay services │  └── log4j2.xml: dataClay logging configuration for Apache Logger 2.
 ├── Dockerfile: Dockerized demo with all steps done by the demo ├── model: Model to be registered in dataClay
 │   └── src: Model source